 This session will discuss the pamphlet Value, Price and Profit (sometimes translated as Wages, Price and Profit) by Karl Marx.
 It is a transcript of an English-language lecture series delivered by Marx to the First International Working Men’s Association on June 20 and 27, 1865.
 The text was written between the end of May and June 27 in 1865, while Capital, Volume I was in preparation and one year before it was published.

-This reading group session will be convened by Ciaran Doolin.
+This reading group session will be convened by Kieran.
 Prior to the reading group discussion please read all 128 pages of the following text:

 Questions to consider at the reading group: